 A palatal expander widens the upper arch.
 This is used by orthodontists to correct a cross-bite.

 The Herbst Appliance modifies the growth of the jaw.
 Cemented into place, it keeps the lower jaw in a forward position to allow for better growth potential.
 Your mouth is not affected by this device.

-At Tisseront Orthodontics we have all the knowledge on all parts of braces that go in your mouth and what they do.
+At Tisseront Orthodontics based in Reston, VA we have all the knowledge on all parts of braces that go in your mouth and what they do.
 If you or your child seek orthodontic treatment but do not understand what all the things do contact us and we will answer your questions.

 Contact our office today to make an appointment to see Dr. Tisseront and his team.
 A discovery appointment is complimentary and easy to book.

 The Different Parts of Braces and What They Do

 I feel very fortunate to have found a profession as rewarding as the field of Orthodontics!
 For over 20 years, I have enjoyed creating custom, beautiful smiles for our family of patients all over the Northern Virginia area.
 You can even find some of our loyal patients across the country and abroad!